Worst NHL Team Ever, Philadelphia Quakers 15th Straight Loss – January 8, 1931

 Bye Bye Quakers

-On September 26, 1931, a few weeks before start of the 1931-1932 season, NHL president Frank Calder announced that the Ottawa Senators and the Philadelphia Quakers agreed to suspend operations “for one year”.
+On September 26, 1931, a few weeks before start of the 1931-1932 season, NHL president Frank Calder announced that the Ottawa Senators and the Philadelphia Quakers agreed to suspend operations “for one year.”
 The Senators did in fact return to action for two more seasons, starting in 1932-1933.
-(The current Ottawa Senators, started in 1992, are related in name only to the original franchise.)
+(The current Ottawa Senators, began operations in 1992, and are related in name only to the original franchise.)